RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 This command imports the raw data and searches for cells in the phase data.
-Opening the file *sensor_roi_images.tif*, we realize that the search parameters are not set correctly.
+Opening the file *sensor_roi_images.tif*, we realize that the search parameters are not set optimally.
 This is image 27:

 .. figure:: t02_roi_search1.jpg